-Whether you are an expert or an amateur when it comes to growing or using marijuana, one of the top-most priorities that you are aiming for is the potency of the weed if it can get you high or not.
-As one of the most addictive drugs, currently, marijuana possesses an ingredient in making this possible.
+Whether you are an expert or an amateur when it comes to growing or using marijuana, one of the top-most priorities that you are aiming for is the potency of the weed in order to know if it can get you high or not.
+As one of the most stimulating drugs, currently, marijuana possesses an ingredient that makes this possible.
 It is the THC or tetrahydrocannabinol.

-THC is one of the most highly known compounds present in marijuana the fact that it is the sole responsible agent in making you high.
-The amount of THC present will determine how much high it can drive minds’ crazy.
+THC is one of the most highly known compounds present in marijuana because of the fact that it is the sole agent responsible in making you high.
+The amount of THC present will determine how potent the effect of the weed is to its users.

-In the determination of how much THC is in weed, there are many factors to put into consideration.
-These are the type of strain, how it was grown, and the method of consumption can also be an affecting factor.
+In the determination of how much THC is present in the weed, there are many factors to put into consideration.
+Two of these are the type of strain and how it was grown.

 Before we even go further, let us talk about what THC is.